Sexual discrimination can be difficult to root out in organisations. Especially when it’s not obvious that it’s happening.

 What is sex discrimination?

-If an individual is treated unfairly because they are a man or a woman, then this is sexual discrimination.
-This applies to men and women equally.
+If an individual is treated unfairly because they identify as a man, a woman, or as non-binary, then this is sexual discrimination.
+This applies to men, women, and gender-nonconforming individuals equally.

 Significantly, it’s unlawful for an employer to discriminate against employees because of their sex.